nickrusso42518/postman/ucsm/README.md

-# Cisco Nexus NX-API and RESTCONF for DEVASC and DCAUTO
+# Cisco UCS Manager
-Postman collection to interact with the various Cisco Nexus HTTP-based APIs.
+Postman collection to interact with the Cisco UCS Manager HTTP (XML-based) API.
-Includes NX-API CLI with the `insapi` and `jsonrpc` techniques.

 ## Usage
 Be sure to check the folder descriptions for a summary of each workflow,